 Public Hearing for the State of Montana 2020-2024 Consolidated Plan

 for Housing and Community Development and Analysis of Impediments

-Commerce and DPHHS will hold a virtual public hearing on Tuesday, April 14, 2020, 11:00 to 12:00 p.m. for the State’s 2015–2020 ConPlan and AAP amendments.
-The public hearing will present citizens with an overview of proposed updates to the 2015–2020 ConPlan and AAP documents and provide all interested parties with an opportunity to give input and participate in the amendment process.
-Comments must be submitted to Commerce no later than 5:00 p.m. on April 28, 2020.
-Commerce will consider any comments or views provided in writing or orally during the public hearing while amending the ConPlan and AAP documents, which are published and available for public review as of March 29, 2020.
+Commerce and DPHHS will hold a virtual public hearing on Tuesday, April 14, 2020, 11:00 to 12:00 p.m. for the State’s Mega Waiver, 2015–2019 ConPlan and all associated AAP amendments, and 2020–2024 ConPlan development.
+The public hearing will present citizens with an overview of the State’s efforts to use existing and new resources to effectively respond to COVID-19, enumerate proposed updates to the 2015–2019 ConPlan and all associated AAP documents, and detail 2020–2024 ConPlan development efforts.
+The hearing will provide all interested parties with an opportunity to give input and participate in the waiver, amendment, and development processes.
+Comments regarding the Mega Waiver and program changes announced in the aforementioned plans must be submitted to Commerce no later than 5:00 p.m. on April 15, 2020.
+Due to the previously announced public comment period that began on March 29, 2020, Commerce will still respond to any comments submitted no later than 5:00 p.m. on April 28, 2020, regarding the 2015–2019 ConPlan and AAP amendments, but will implement changes allowed under the Mega Waiver beginning April 16, 2020.
+Commerce will consider any comments or views provided in writing or orally during the public hearing while implementing its waiver flexibilities, amending its 2015–2019 ConPlan and AAP documents, and/or developing its 2020–2024 ConPlan.
 Additional presentation materials will also be made available in advance of the public hearing on the Commerce website.

 Written comments may be submitted to the address or email below: